CosmoLike/cocoa/README.md

 :interrobang:  What if the user wants to clone the repository in development mode?

-Type the following command instead to clone the repository from the latest main commit.
+Type the following command to clone the repository from the latest main commit.

     "${CONDA_PREFIX}"/bin/git clone git@github.com:CosmoLike/cocoa.git cocoa

-If the developer wants to start coding a new feature or fix a bug from a git tag, check the appendix [FAQ: How to push changes to the Cocoa main branch?
+If the developer wants to start coding a new feature or fix a bug from a git tag, check the appendix [FAQ: How do we push changes to the Cocoa main branch?
 A few git hacks](#push_main)

 **Step :two:**: Run the script `setup_cocoa.sh` via